 Deadlines to File the Amended return.
 You generally must file an amended return within three years of the date you filed the original return or within two years after the date you paid the tax, whichever is later.
 Be sure to enter the year of the return you are amending at the top of Form 1040X

-You can use e-tax preparation software to amend your return.
+You can use e-file preparation software to amend your return.
 In fact, TurboTax walks you step-by-step through amending your federal income tax return.
-However you still need to file and mail the amended return using Form 1040X manually.
-The IRS isn’t set up to accept an amended returns electronically.

 If you are amending more than one tax return, prepare a 1040X for each return and mail them in separate envelopes to the IRS office for the area in which you live.
 The 1040X instructions list the addresses for the campuses.
 If the changes involve another schedule or form, you must attach it to the 1040X

 - If you owe additional taxes for a past tax year, you should still file.
 Form 1040X and pay the tax as soon as possible to limit interest and penalty charges.
 Interest is charged on any tax not paid by the due date of the original return, without regard to extensions.

 Amending your state tax return